Welcome to the Interdisciplinary Collaboration on One Health (One Health Hub)

 OUR MISSION

-The Interdisciplinary Collaboration Hub on One Health (One Health Hub) is dedicated to advancing solutions for critical public health challenges at the human-animal-environment interface, embodying the One Health approach.
+The Interdisciplinary Collaboration Hub on One Health (One Health Hub) is dedicated to advancing solutions for complex health challenges at the human-animal-environment interface, embodying the One Health approach.
 By bringing together the diverse strengths of the School of Public Health and empowering the community, we create opportunities for collective action aimed at achieving population health outcomes.
 Through strategic knowledge exchange, collaborative research partnerships, and dynamic community outreach, we tackle urgent issues such as antimicrobial resistance, emerging infectious diseases, and the far-reaching effects of climate change.

 OUR PRIMARY FOCUS AREAS